parsley42/ansible-kubernetes-metal/README.md

 ### 1 - Set up the Inventory, Group Vars, and local.yaml

-All cluster nodes should be listed in `inventory/home/hosts.yaml`, with control-plane nodes listed in the `kube-master` group.
+All cluster nodes should be listed in `inventory/home/hosts.yaml`, with control-plane nodes listed in the `control_plane` group.
 If you create your own inventory, you might want to edit `ansible.cfg` to reflect this, since the instructions below don't specify the inventory to use.

 The variables for this playbook are all defined in two locations:
 * `inventory/home/group_vars/all/all.yaml`, for standard non-sensitive values
 * `group_vars/all/secrets.yaml` - a file that you should supply to override secret values in the inventory file

 Examine and update the vars per your local configuration.
-Note that `k8s_master_vip` should be set to the value for the floating VIP; an IP from the local subnet not assigned to any physical node.
+Note that `k8s_api_vip` should be set to the value for the floating VIP; an IP from the local subnet not assigned to any physical node.

 ### 2 - Prep the Nodes